 Alexis Van Maercke

-Recycling is no longer enough.
-Materials must be able to demonstrate true circularity, giving steel a key role to play in helping Europe transition from a linear to a more circular economy.
+This represents huge regulatory challenges and opportunities for the European Steel for Packaging sector.
+Materials must be able to demonstrate true circularity, giving steel – a circular material by its very nature – a key role to play in helping Europe transition from a linear to a more circular economy.

 Alexis Van Maercke is secretary general of APEAL, The Association of European Producers of Steel for Packaging.